 Working with real clients at our in-house legal centre, you'll gain the practical experience needed to become a fully qualified lawyer in just five years.
-See yourself here in 2020.
+See yourself here.

 at the Newcastle Law School, Australia's leading clinical law school, you can become a fully qualified lawyer in 5 years of full-time study

 for Bachelor of Laws (Honours)/Diploma of Legal Practice within four months

 About law, crime and criminology

 If you’re inspired by social justice and access to justice issues, and want to understand more about creating real change through legislation and policy – law is the career for you.
 You’ll learn about the principles underlying the Australian legal system while also advocating for legal rights on local, national and global issues.
 As Australia’s leading clinical law school, the Newcastle Law School’s Legal Centre provides you with the practical legal training and supervised clinical legal experience needed to practice as an Australian lawyer without any further study.

 Our Bachelor of Laws (Honours) Combined degree is your entry to a career as a lawyer, or a range of other professions where a passion for justice and attention to detail are key.
 Work with real clients under the supervision of the Legal Centre to kick start your career as a barrister, corporate lawyer, judge’s associate, policy advisor, and more.
 You have the flexibility to choose what program to combine your law degree with, enabling you to take full control of your future and focus on the areas that matter to you the most.